-we...enter...who have believed...into rest (ULT) The peace and security provided by God are spoken of as if they were rest that he can give, and as if they were a place to which people could go.
-Alternate translation: "we who have believed will enter the place of rest" or "we who have believed will experience God's blessings of rest" (See: Metaphor) just as he said (ULT) Alternate translation: "just as God said" As I swore in my wrath (ULT) Alternate translation: "As I swore when I was very angry" They will never enter into my rest (ULT) The peace and security provided by God are spoken of as if they were rest that he can give, and as if they were a place to which people could go.
-Alternate translation: "They will never enter the place of rest" or "They will never experience my blessings of rest" (See: Metaphor) his} works...were finished (ULT) You can state this in active form.
-Alternate translation: "he finished creating" or "he finished his works of creation" (See: Active or Passive) from the foundation of the world (ULT) The author speaks of the world as if it were a building set on a foundation.
-Alternate translation: "at the beginning of the world" (See: Metaphor) ULT 3 For we who have believed enter into rest, just as he said, "As I swore in my wrath, They will never enter into my rest."
-Even so, {his} works were finished from the foundation of the world. the seventh {day (ULT) The word seventh is the ordinal number for "seven."
+we...enter...who have believed...into rest (ULT) Oh yes, we do enter...Oh yes, we do enter... that rest, as do those who have believed...of (UST) The peace and security provided by God are spoken of as if they were rest that he can give, and as if they were a place to which people could go.
+Alternate translation: "we who have believed will enter the place of rest" or "we who have believed will experience God's blessings of rest" (See: Metaphor) just as he said (ULT) But those who do not believe do not enter, as he has said...land where...would let them (UST) Alternate translation: "just as God said" ULT For we who have believed enter into rest, just as he said, "As I swore in my wrath, They will never enter into my rest."
+Even so, {his} works were finished from the foundation of the world.
+UST Oh yes, we do enter that rest, as do those who have believed.
+But those who do not believe do not enter, as he has said, "Because I was angry with the people of Israel, I solemnly declared, 'They will not enter the land where I would let them rest."
+God said this even though his plans for a place of resting had been finished from the time he created the world.
+As I swore in my wrath (ULT) Because I was angry with the people...Israel, I solemnly declared (UST) Alternate translation: "As I swore when I was very angry" They will never enter into my rest (ULT) They will not enter the...I...rest (UST) The peace and security provided by God are spoken of as if they were rest that he can give, and as if they were a place to which people could go.
+Alternate translation: "They will never enter the place of rest" or "They will never experience my blessings of rest" (See: Metaphor) his} works...were finished (ULT) his plans for a place of resting...the...had been finished (UST) If your language does not use this passive form, you can state this in active form.
+Alternate translation: "he finished creating" or "he finished his works of creation" (See: Active or Passive) from the foundation of the world (ULT) from...time he created the world (UST) The author speaks of the world as if it were a building set on a foundation.
+Alternate translation: "at the beginning of the world" (See: Metaphor) the seventh (day (ULT) the seventh day (UST) The word seventh is the ordinal number for "seven."
 (See: Ordinal Numbers) This quotation is from Moses' writings.